coursetable/coursetable/README.md

 4. Create a pull request and add a few reviewers.
 In the pull request, be sure to reference any relevant issue numbers.
 5. Once the pull request has been approved, merge it into the master branch.

-**Issues:**

-We use GitHub issues to track bugs and feature requests: https://github.com/coursetable/coursetable/issues.

-## Style
+**Style:**

 For different languages:

-- JavaScript: We use [prettier](https://prettier.io/) to automatically format the code.
+- TypeScript & JavaScript: We use [prettier](https://prettier.io/) to automatically format the code.
 Make sure you use your editor's integration!
 - PHP: We use [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) to maintain coding standards; generally, it's 4 spaces for tabs, camelCase for variables, and follow whatever else that's in use right now.

 We have automated checks set up that will run for every commit and pull request.

+**Roadmap:**

+We use GitHub issues to track bugs and feature requests: https://github.com/coursetable/coursetable/issues.

+We use GitHub projects to manage everything and do planning: https://github.com/orgs/coursetable/projects/2.

 ## (Mostly for Peter and Harry) Steps for rolling out a new server